Dental Implant Information

 The treatment procedure and number of visits is largely dependent on the specific conditions.
 Generally, the healing process for getting dental implants takes between three to six months and will vary from patient to patient.
 The overall treatment process from consultation to the final placement of the restoration will take roughly six to ten months, sometimes longer in certain circumstances.
-But all in all, 8-10 visits should be enough to have a fixed bridge installed.
 Most patients report that they were much more comfortable following the procedure than they had anticipated.

 The first step of the dental implants procedure will be the initial consultation.
 Dr. Acharya will do a full assessment of your dental health to determine if dental implants would be the right solution for you.
 Sometimes severe bone loss or gum recession may prevent a patient from getting dental implants.
 The same is true of some medical conditions.
 Discuss goals, process, options, thorough overview of the process.
 Digital photographs, intra-oral, panoramic and/or 3D x-rays are taken in our practice.
 Molds of your mouth may also be made and studied until the next appointment.